1601-mma2013/Performance-Enhancer/README.md

 **5.Environments**

-At home in the user’s room, the user will always keep update about the capability of their pc no matter to play games or doing their assignment.
+At home in the user’s room, the user will always be updated about the capability of their pc when they choose to play games or do their assignment.

-In the classroom, the technician will keep update on the stability of the lab pc for student and lecture used.
+In the classroom, the technician will be updated on the stability of the lab pc for student and lecture use.

 **6. Tools**